Malini Patel, MD

 I consider it a privilege to care for patients in my home state of New Jersey and within the same institution where I completed my undergraduate degree – Rutgers University.
-I recently joined the Rutgers Cancer Institute of New Jersey after completing a Hematology and Medical Oncology Fellowship at Loyola University in Maywood, Illinois.
+I joined Rutgers Cancer Institute of New Jersey after completing a Hematology and Medical Oncology Fellowship at Loyola University in Maywood, Illinois.
 Prior to this, I completed an Internal Medicine residency at Mount Sinai West and St. Luke’s Hospital in New York City, where I had the honor to serve an additional year as Chief Resident.

 As a member of both the Lung Cancer/Thoracic Oncology Program and the Head and Neck Oncology Program, I work in partnership with multidisciplinary teams consisting of radiation oncologists, surgical oncologists, radiologists, pathologists, nurses, nutritionists, social workers, speech pathologists, and neuropsychologists where we tackle cancer in a patient-centered approach, by formulating an individualized treatment plan for each patient.
 My goal is to make sure that my patients and their caregivers are provided clarity regarding their diagnosis and treatment options which can often be difficult to navigate.
 I am committed to be my patients’ advocate and work my hardest to provide them with effective treatment options that incorporate the latest and most advanced research and technology available, ensuring alignment with their personal goals and preferences.